dubniczky/Server-Deployments/readme.md

 docker run -p<port_ext>:<port_int> <name>:<tag>
 ```

-Test the container to see if everything is working and it's available from your browsers.
+Test the container to see if it's working and available from your browser.

 ### 6. Deploy your container